okta-samples/okta-angular-sample/README.md

 Grab and configure this project using `okta start angular`.

+> **NOTE**: If you'd like to use the Okta Sign-In Widget instead of redirect to Okta, use `okta start angular --branch widget`.

 Follow the instructions printed to the console.

 ## Run the Example